WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

-We have deliberately turned off `vtreat`'s feature pruning to allow the noise columns in, to demonstrate overfitting. `vtreat` itself has out-of-sample significance estimates which allow for reliable feature pruning.
+We have deliberately turned off `vtreat`'s feature pruning to allow the noise columns in, to demonstrate overfitting.
+We have a demonstration of the same `vtreat` encoding in `R` [here](https://github.com/WinVector/vtreat/blob/master/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md).

+`vtreat` itself has out-of-sample significance estimates which allow for reliable feature pruning.

 ```python